alanli011/CookCampBackEnd/documentation/feature-list.md

 * Card for To-Do List
   * Input field to allow users to add to do lists
   * Functionality to check off tasks that are complete.
-* Schedule / Calendar
-  * use some kind of calendar api to display calendar and link to To-do List

 ### Users